scottwernervt/ember-notifier/tests/dummy/app/docs/icons/template.md

 # Icons

 Ember Notifier does not ship with an icon framework.
-You can take advantage of the global config icon class options if using a web font.
+If you are using a web font, you can take advantage of the global config icon class options.
 For SVG icons, it is recommended to create a custom icon component.

 ## Web Font